Dear Doctor Aylward:

 If your case is at all complicated, however, or if you just do not like working with conceited morons, you will do well to ask what sort of experiences constituted your prospective attorney’s “twenty years of experience.”
 What was his educational experience?
 One of the top schools or a correspondence course?
 Law review or bottom five percent of his class?
 What was his employment experience?
 Working for a top law firm in the field or working in a shop under the neon sign “uncontested divorces -- $300?”
 Was he involved on complex litigation or in changing names on the pleadings.
 Twenty years of the latter technically is “experience,” but it may not be quite the “experience” you want.
 If your guy never received proper education and guidance in the first place, his “experience” might just be repeating the same mistakes for twenty years.
 So then – when you interview a prospective and hear that he has “years of experience,” ask if it was good experience.

 And whatever you do, do not fall for the favorite trick of the young but aspiring: “we have a collective experience of fifty years.”
 Ask.
 You might find out that the fifty seven years includes the ten years of paralegal’s military duty and the forty five years of the now senile founder of the firm.
 The old guy surely has an experience.
-He would tell you all about it, if only he could shake the belief that you are his dead butler.
+He would tell you all about it, if only he could shake the belief that you are his dead butler."We have Expertise"

 On your prospect’s website, push the "areas of practice" button.
 Does the website announce that your prospect will solve all problems caused by your wife, your business partner, your last fender-bender, the employee who is suing you for religious discrimination and the SEC?
 Unless you are hiring a firm of 80, your prospect isexaggerating his expertise.
 Think of doctors.
 Would you engage somebody who claimed that they could performa laporoscopic appendectomy, root canal, neo-natal surgery and give your wife a facelift?
 Didn't think so.